Dr Emmanouil Chalkiadakis

 Dr Philip Gorski

 Dr Philip Gorski is a Research Associate of the Institute.
 He has taught at the Universities of London (Goldsmiths’) Loughborough and Nottingham Trent.
 His Doctorate (The University of Nottingham) was entitled ‘Holy Foolishness, Russian Literature and Christianity’.
 Dr Gorski has published in the areas of Russian Literature, English Literature and Orthodox Christianity.
-He is currently researching into Richard Rolle, the English medieval mystics and the eastern Orthodox tradition.
+He is currently writing ‘A History of Despair From Antiquity to the Present Day; A Christian Commentary’ (forthcoming 2021).
 He is a member of the Orthodox Parish of St Aidan and St Chad, Russian Tradition, Nottingham, Ecumenical Patriarchate.
 He is also an Associate of the Monastery of the Holy Trinity (Community of the Servants of the Will of God) Crawley Down, Sussex.
 Recent publications include: Godseekers.
 Essays on Literature and Spirituality, East and West, AlphaOmega Press, 2019; ‘What is a Monk?
 Monastic Traditions Across East and West’, in Come To The Father (Journal of The Community of The Servants of the Will of God, Christ the Saviour Monastery, Sussex,f Easter 2019); ‘The Transfiguration, Orthodox Asceticism and Politics’ in The Grandeur of Reason; Religion, Traditionalism and Universalism.
 Edited by Conor Cunningham and Peter Candler, (SCM Veritas Prsss 2010).
 ‘The Staretz In Russian Literature: Five Authors’ in Come To The Father, 2014, Kindred Spirits; ‘Richard Rolle, The Medieval English Mystics and The Eastern Christian Traditions’, (Bluestone Books, 2016). and ”Evelyn Underhill on St Paul the Mystic and the Monastic Ideal’ in Come To The Father, Epiphany 2018.